Danny Rose (footballer, born 1990)

-Daniel Lee Rose (born 2 July 1990) is an English professional footballer who plays as a left-back.
-He last played for EFL Championship club Watford.
+Daniel Lee Rose (born 2 July 1990) is an English former professional footballer who played as a left-back.

-Rose started his professional career at Leeds United in 2006, having progressed through the club's youth ranks, but left for Tottenham Hotspur in July 2007 having never played for Leeds.
-Having failed to break into the first team, he joined Watford on loan in March 2009, making seven appearances, and then joined Peterborough United on loan in September 2009.
-Having made six appearances for Peterborough, he returned to Tottenham, and made his debut for the latter club.
-Having still been unable to establish himself as a regular player, he joined Bristol City on loan in September 2010, and made 17 appearances.
-Although Rose became more involved in the Tottenham team during the 2011–12 season, making 20 appearances in all competitions, he spent the following season on loan to Sunderland, where he made 29 appearances.
-In January 2020, Rose joined Newcastle United on loan for the rest of the 2019–20 season.
+Rose was known for his tendency to play attacking football, with particular focus placed on his speed, decision-making, and defensive abilities, all of which often he had likened to Tottenham Hotspur legend Cyril Knowles.

+Rose started his professional career at Leeds United in 2006, having progressed through the club's youth ranks, but left for Tottenham Hotspur in July 2007 before making an appearance.
+Following various loans to Watford, Peterborough United, Bristol City, and Sunderland, he established himself as a first-team player at Tottenham over the next six seasons, as well as starting in the 2019 UEFA Champions League final.
+Following a loan to Newcastle United in 2020, he departed Tottenham in June 2021, having made 214 appearances and scored ten goals for the club, and subsequently returned to Watford for a season.
 Rose played for England at the under-17 and under-19 levels before making his under-21 debut in 2009.
 Since then, he established himself in the team, making 29 appearances.
 He earned his first senior cap in a 3–2 victory against Germany in 2016.

 Early and personal life

 Rose was born in Doncaster, South Yorkshire.
-His younger brother Mitch Rose plays for South Shields F.C.
+His younger brother Mitch Rose plays for Buxton.
 He also is the cousin of footballer Michael Rankine, whose uncle Mark Rankine also played professional football.

 In June 2018, Rose stated that he had been diagnosed with depression.

 On 23 December 2020, Rose was arrested on suspicion of dangerous driving after his car reportedly collided with the central reservation on the A45 in Northampton.